Moist one-bowl banana cake topped with rich cream cheese frosting. Great recipe for using ripe bananas!

 So, I have to make something with the leftover bananas.
 I end up making banana bread, banana muffins, banana bread waffles, and, of course, banana cake.

 This Banana Cake with Cream Cheese Frosting is a good one.
-It’s moist and has a nice amount of banana flavor to it.
+It’s really moist, and the banana flavor shines through.

-It also has yummy cream cheese frosting, and what goes better with banana cake than cream cheese frosting!
+It also has yummy cream cheese frosting because, after all, what goes better with banana cake than cream cheese frosting!

 - Bananas: I recommend using over-ripe bananas in this cake.
 Bananas that are about half yellow and half speckled work well.